friedbrice/friedbrice.github.io/_posts/2018-04-18-exception-handling-and-io-with-mtl.md

 `handlePost2` claimed to be able to get a concrete object from _any_ abstraction we fed it.

 Here's another way of thinking about it.
-The type annotation is how we specify the implementation the compiled code should use.
+The type annotation is just how we specify the implementation the compiled code should use.
-A working `handlePost2` would mean that a terrible person---our rival, say---picks the implementation of `m`, and then we'd be obligated to find some way to get an `ExceptT Response IO` out of it, no matter how nasty of an `m` they pick.
+A working `handlePost2`, on the other hand, would mean that a terrible person---our rival, say---picks the implementation of `m`, and then we'd be obligated to find some way to get an `ExceptT Response IO` out of it, no matter how nasty of an `m` they pick.

 ![Our rival, Gary, picking a nasty implementation of m]({{ "/assets/img/our-rival-gary.jpg" | relative_url }}){: .center-image }